FRAME™ Intensive

 • Clear ownership and accountability

-• Alignment between staffing, spend, and operational needs
+• Alignment between staffing, operational demands, and budget realities

 • A governance and reporting structure